Implementing WAV Audio in .NET Applications

 var wavOutput = new WAVEncoderBlock(wavSettings);

-// Add File Sink block
+// Add File Sink block for output

 var fileSink = new FileSinkBlock("output.wav");